The “New” AIRS Networker FAQ

 • Completing your profile makes it easier for other people to find you and contact you directly should the need arise

-• If you are asking a question, such as “Does anyone have a ….”, try looking through the records of previous threads and resources first.
+• If you are asking a question, such as “Does anyone have a ….”, first try looking through the records of previous threads and resources.
 Someone may already have posted exactly what you need

 • These guidelines are meant to reduce moments of frustration, not create new ones.
 Don't be afraid to speak up or speak out about an issue.
 The AIRS Networker is and should be a fun and breezy way to learn about the I&R profession around the world